smjcc/ssh-chat/README.md

 Users all log into your existing sshd as user 'chat', using their ed25519 public key.
 Their 'nick' and other settings are associated with that key and preserved.

-When accessed via the [mosh][11] client, this is a effectively a UDP chat.
+When accessed via the [mosh][11] client, this is effectively a UDP chat.

+## Note

+I am actively soliciting feature requests.

 ## History